-If any aspect of your competition entry will include patient related detail, seeking the patient(s) consent to include this information, prior to undertaking any examination, special test (including photographs) or treatment, is essential.
+If aspects of the content of your competition entry will relate to patients, then seeking their consent for this prior to undertaking any examination, special test (including photographs) and/or treatment is essential.
 All patient information used must be redacted and anonymised.
-We cannot accept entries that have not addressed these crucial points.
+We cannot accept entries that have not addressed these crucial issues.